-MUS M385 Film Sound and Film Music (3 cr.)
+M385 Film Sound and Film Music (3 cr.)
 P: Permission of instructor; music majors: MUS T252 required, CMLT C190 recommended; certificate students in Film Studies: CMLT C190 required, CMLT C391 recommended.
 Historical and technical survey of the film soundtrack; critical and aesthetic issues in film sound, with an emphasis on music.

-MUS M392 Art Musics of the Non-Western World (3 cr.)
+M392 Art Musics of the Non-Western World

+(3 cr.)
 An introductory survey of the art musics of Asia and Africa; musical instruments, ensembles, and song styles; the heritage of ancient music (China, India, the Mediterranean world, and the Americas); ethnomusicological perspectives on classical Western music.
 The course will make extensive use of video and audio resources.

-MUS M393 History of Jazz (3 cr.)
+M393 History of Jazz (3 cr.)
 Periods, major performers and composers, trends, influences, stylistic features, and related materials.
 For music majors only.

-MUS M394 Survey of African American Music (3 cr.)
+M394 Survey of African American Music (3 cr.)
 A chronological survey of sacred and secular African American musical traditions in North America from the African past to the present.
 Emphasis placed on context for evolution, musical processes and aesthetics, interrelationships among genres and musical change, issues of gender, and music as resistance.
 Credit given for only one of M394, Z394, AAAD A394, or FOLK E394.

-MUS M395 Contemporary Jazz and Soul Music (3 cr.)
+M395 Contemporary Jazz and Soul Music (3 cr.)
 A survey of contemporary jazz and soul (rhythm and blues) music and musicians in the United States.
 For music majors only.

-MUS M396 Art Music of Black Composers (3 cr.)
+M396 Art Music of Black Composers (3 cr.)
 P: Consent of instructor.
 A study of black music and musicians in the United States, with emphasis on the black composer in contemporary music.

-MUS M397 Popular Music of Black America (3 cr.)
+M397 Popular Music of Black America (3 cr.)
 A sociocultural and musical analysis of urban black popular music, its performers, producers, and composers, from the 1940s to 1980.
 Rhythm and blues, rock 'n' roll, soul, ballads, funk, disco, and the raps.

-MUS M413 Latin American and Latino Popular Music and Culture (3 cr.)
-Latin American and Latino popular music genres, their historical and cultural contexts, and their impact in the United States.
+M413 Latin American Popular Music (3 cr.)
+Historical and cultural aspects in the development of important popular music genres in Latin America and the Caribbean, and their impact in the United States.
+Issues of performance and instrumentation and the output of significant composers, arrangers and performers.
 For music majors only.
 Activities outside class may be scheduled.

-MUS M415 Interpreting Unaccompanied Bach (2 cr.)
+M415 Interpreting Unaccompanied Bach (2 cr.)
 Study and performance of the unaccompanied works by J.S.
-Bach for violin, cello, and flute.
+Bach for violin, cello and flute.
 Consideration of structural musical elements based on autograph manuscripts.
 Open to all instrumentalists other than keyboard players.